kellsaro/project-systemplate-javaee8/README.md

 # project-systemplate-javaee8
-System template for Java EE 8 projects
+Template for Java EE 8 system projects.
+Work in progress...